- Application Deadlines:

 Applicants are ranked using a points system.
 Currently the formula is TEAS score + (5 X overall GPA) + (5 X GPA in program courses) + degree points if applicable (2 for previous AA/AS; or 4 for baccalaureate; or 6 for master’s or above) = total points.

 The students with the highest number of points are accepted for admission, with the specific number dependent upon the number of slots available.
 At the present time, each generic class is approximately 100 students and the transition class is approximately 50 students; however, this is not all new students as there may be returning students.
-The next several students on the list are designated as alternates and will be notified as soon as possible if a postion becomes available.
+The next several students on the list are designated as alternates and will be notified as soon as possible if a position becomes available.
 Others will receive denial letters.
-Any student not accepted for admission must reapply the next application period.
+Any student not accepted for admission must reapply during the next application period.
 There are five slots in the generic class and two slots in the transition class designated a priority for veterans.